SAP-samples/odata-basics-handsonsapdev/bookshop/README.md

 }
 ```

-And the EDMX generated from this is as follows:
+And the basic EDMX generated from this (see how we did it earlier with the `cds compile` command) is as follows:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>